-Una National Park in Bosnia: a travel guide
+Una National Park in Bosnia: the ultimate travel guide

-Una National Park is located in the northwestern part of Bosnia, close to the border with Croatia.
-With 19,800 hectares it is now one of the largest national parks in Bosnia.
+Una National Park is located in the northwestern part of Bosnia, close to the border with Croatia, and the more famous Plitviče National Park.
+It offers the same natural beauty, but without the tourist crowds in a much larger area.
+With 19,800 hectares, Una is one of the largest national parks in Bosnia.

 Why visit Una National Park in Bosnia?

-Una National Park is all about water with a network of river streams, pools, white water rapids, canyons and waterfalls that are surrounded by lush forests with dense vegetation and limestone cliffs.
+Una National Park is all about water with a network of river streams, pools, white water rapids, canyons and waterfalls.
+All are surrounded by lush forests with dense vegetation and limestone cliffs.
 The rich flora and fauna include rare medicinal plants as well as endangered animals such as lynx, bears and wolves.

 The story goes that the Una river got its name from a Roman warrior that thought the river was so beautiful that it was the one and only (Una).
 I can personally say that the Una is indeed one of the most spectacular rivers in Bosnia with its deep turquoise blue and emerald green colors.